 My own little bundles of joy are now 9 and 7.
 Our firstborn’s book, after many sleepless nights, is about half finished.
 Our younger child’s book is less than a quarter finished.

 And I’ve finally realized it’s OK.
 I’m just not one of those moms who loves scrapbooking or even making photo albums.
-Frankly, I’m good to get my digital photos organized within a year of when they were taken.
+Frankly, I’m doing great if I get my digital photos organized within a year of when they were taken.

 My new parent advice: If you love documenting every milestone of babyhood, then by all means, do it!
 But if you’re not inclined, don’t stress about it.